Follow Jesus Together

 Him > Us

 We believe it's not about me and it's not about you.
 It's all about Jesus.
 We want to serve Jesus with the unique purpose and calling for our lives.

 We follow the Bible

 The Word > The World

-We believe the bible doesn't change and is as relevant today as it was when it was written.
-Though our world is changing, the word remains the same.
+We believe the Bible doesn't change and it's as relevant today as it was when it was written.
+Though our world is changing, the Word remains the same.

 Multiply > Maintain

 We believe that believers are called to make disciples, and those disciples are called to make more disciples.
 We don't